 What to do with injured wild animals

 If you find any injured and/or sick wildlife, first watch it carefully to see how injured it is.
 Take care in dangerous locations, such as a busy road.
 Be careful as frightened animals can bite or scratch, so if you are unsure, keep a safe distance.
-Contact your local vet or call the national RSPCA for further assistance on 0300 1234 999 (24hrs).
-(Please note – we do not have a vet on site at the Animal Centre.)
+Contact your local vet or call the RSPCA National Cruelty and Help Line for further assistance on 0300 1234 999 (between 7am and 10pm, seven days a week).
+Please note – we do not have a vet on site at the Animal Centre.

 IF YOU FEEL YOU NEED TO APPROACH AN INJURED ANIMAL, PLEASE FOLLOW THE GUIDELINES BELOW: